GoFundMe scam: NJ couple, homeless man charged after raising over $400K

 More than 14,000 donors contributed nearly $403,000 during the 2017 holiday season to this campaign.
 All the donors will get their money back, Coffina said.

-Lawyers for McClure, D'Amico and Bobbitt also didn't immediately respond to requests for comment.
+McClure and D'Amico's lawyers declined to comment.
+Bobbitt's lawyer didn't immediately respond to requests for comment.

 "Campaigns with misuse make up less than one tenth of one percent of all campaigns," said Bobby Whitthorne, spokesperson for GoFundMe, in an email statement.
 "We have a zero tolerance policy for fraudulent behavior.
 If fraud occurs, donors get refunded and we work with law enforcement officials to recover the money."